 The Crime Awareness and Campus Security Act

-The Student Right To Know and Campus Crime Awareness Act of 1990 mandates that all universities and colleges report certain information relating to campus crime statistics and College Police policies of that institution.
+The Student Right To Know and Campus Crime Awareness Act of 1990 mandates that all universities and colleges report certain information relating to campus crime statistics and campus police policies of that institution.
 In addition, the law also requires the college to prepare, publish, and make available to all current students and employees, and to any applicant for enrollment or employment upon request, an annual police/security report.
-The report must include such information about College Police/security policies and crime statistics of that institution.
+The report must include such information about campus police/security policies and crime statistics of that institution.

 Dedicated enforcement of college regulations, coupled with crime prevention and safety programs, help to meet these responsibilities.
 The Department strives to provide the high quality of safety and crime prevention services required to meet the needs of a progressive academic institution.